mikedaltonmtl/portfolio/README.md

 # Personal Portfolio

 We all need our own website where we can show off all the amazing projects we're working on, right?!
-Either way, this one is mine.
+Either way, this one is mine: https://portfolio-mikedaltonmtl.vercel.app

 ![Portfolio](./public/Portfolio.gif)

-I was amazed that
+I was amazed that the originator, Sonny Sangha, was able to code this whole thing in a 4 hour live-stream on YouTube.
+It took me probably twenty hours just to code-along, then the same again to personalize the information.
+You too can follow the tutorial at https://www.youtube.com/watch?v=urgi2iz9P6U, it's seriously impressive!

 ## Getting Started